 Google Targets Sites Displaying Mugshots Online

 While mugshot extortion laws are slowly starting to be introduced in different states, including Oregon, Google and major credit card companies have moved swiftly to shut down the practice.
-Google launched a new algorithm in October 2013 specifically targeting mugshot sites, pushing down these results or even removing webpages hosting them.
+Google launched a new algorithm in October 2013 specifically targeting mugshot sites.
+As a result, webpages hosting arrest photos were pushed down or removed.
 While mugshots can still be found online, the damaging photos may no longer rank in the top results for a person’s name.

 Payment Processors Abandon Mugshot Websites